 Why live on campus at SAIC?

-All of our residence halls are just minutes away from all academic buildings and close to almost all the major cultural attractions of the city.
-Residents can also be transported to almost any spot in the city quickly because our residence halls are steps away from almost every CTA train line.
-Especially with the recent expansion in condominiums in downtown Chicago, the comforts of neighborhood living can be found downtown from the grocery store to the coffee shop.
+Every residence hall is just minutes away from all academic buildings and close to almost all of the major cultural attractions of the city.
+Residents can find quick and easy transportation to virtually any spot in the city, as our residence halls are steps away from a stop for most CTA train lines.
+With the recent expansion in condominiums in downtown Chicago, the comforts of neighborhood living can be found downtown from the grocery stores to the coffee shops.

 Community of Artists

 More than 80 percent of our first-year students choose to live in the residence hall as they begin their experience at SAIC.
 There is a tremendous amount of energy in a community of over 900 artists, both new and returning.
 New students often find that the residence hall environment is the best way to get to know each other and explore the opportunities at SAIC as living in the residence hall gives them a chance to interact with other students in an informal setting.
-Residence Life staff also plans many activities and programs to foster a sense of community and to help you get to know each other, the city, and SAIC.
+Residence Life staff also plans many activities and programs to foster a sense of community and to help students get to know each other, the city, and SAIC.
 Some of these programs include faculty/student dinners, informal critiques, gallery tours, shows in our residence hall gallery space, trips to jazz shows and much more.

 Our rooms are designed to feel like downtown loft apartments with high ceilings, track lighting, and large "Chicago Style" windows that offer expansive views of downtown Chicago.
 All rooms are equipped to meet your technology needs with wireless Internet, a cable connection, and a high-speed internet port.
 Additionally, each room has a kitchenette with a full size refrigerator, a two-burner stovetop, microwave, and ample storage space.
 Finally, each room includes a private bathroom, and each student has a private closet for belongings.